haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

 debugging current state model
- - just got `addDefinitions` to run. now need to figure out why the prefixes aren't loaded
+ - prefixes now update
+ - debugging why (at least some) prefixes don't reset

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM
 NOTE: this has now merged (can use the most recent version with this update (is it in a release??))